BlueAcornInc/aio-commerce-bazaarvoice/README.md

 This app provides a lightweight, out-of-process solution to manage Bazaarvoice integration settings for Adobe Commerce.
 Configuration is set at install time via Adobe Exchange, and the app exposes a read-only endpoint to retrieve these settings for use in your Commerce instance.

-This app provides a lightweight, out-of-process solution to manage Bazaarvoice integration settings for Adobe Commerce.
-Configuration is set at install time via Adobe Exchange, and the app exposes a read-only endpoint to retrieve these settings for use in your Commerce instance.

 ## App Functionality

-- **Configuration**: Set via Adobe Exchange at install time, including:
+- **Configuration**: Set via Adobe Commerce backend, including:
   - Enable/disable Bazaarvoice extension
   - Environment (staging/production)
   - Client name
   - Product families, deployment zone, locale, SEO key, BV Pixel, debug mode
   - SFTP details for product feeds
 - **Action**: The `bazaarvoice-config` action (GET-only) retrieves these settings from environment variables and returns them as JSON.
-- **UI**: An optional front-end (under `commerce-backend-ui-1`) can display this config if implemented.

 ## Integration with Adobe Commerce

 - Use the `bazaarvoice-config` endpoint (`/api/v1/web/aio-commerce-bazaarvoice-app/bazaarvoice-config`) in a custom Commerce module to access settings.
-- Deploy the UI (if built) in the Admin Panel via the `commerce-backend-ui-1` extension.
+- Deploy the UI in the Admin Panel via the `commerce-backend-ui-1` extension.

 ## Setup